How to Apply to the DNP Program

 • For Questions, thoroughly read through each and answer appropriately – if you answer yes to a question, and later it turns out you should have answered no, you risk ineligibility.

-• For Documents, upload your CV/Resume.
-Also, if you have attended a previous graduate nursing school or another health-related profession school, but did not complete/graduate from there, you must upload a letter from that school that includes a statement regarding your standing at the previous school.
+• If you have attended a previous nursing school or another health-related profession school, but did not complete/graduate from there, you must upload a letter from that school.
+It should be from their Dean, Registrar, or student affairs designee and include a statement regarding your standing at that uncompleted school.

 Submitting Your Application